 As a general rule, compensation may not be obtained for losses, damage, or harm suffered as a result of an act of God, which means an occurrence due directly and exclusively to natural causes without human intervention and which no amount of foresight or care, reasonably exercised, could have prevented (including natural disasters). “[D]amages resulting from an act of God are not ordinarily chargeable to anyone.”
 Hutchings v.
 Anderson, 452 S.W.2d 10, 15 (Tex.
 App.—Dallas 1970, no writ).
 There are, however, at least two exceptions to this general rule.

-First, damage suffered by a homeowner or tenant due to high winds or rain may be covered by an insurance policy, and damage caused by flooding may be covered by a separate flood insurance policy (sold by an insurance agent and overseen by the Federal Emergency Management Agency as part of the National Flood Insurance Program.).
+The first exception to the “act of God” rule is damage suffered by a homeowner or tenant due to high winds or rain may be covered by an insurance policy, and damage caused by flooding may be covered by a separate flood insurance policy (sold by an insurance agent and overseen by the Federal Emergency Management Agency as part of the National Flood Insurance Program).
 The first question, then, is whether the homeowner or tenant has an insurance policy, and the second is, if so, whether the policy covers losses due to the specific kind of damage that has occurred (for example, damage from high winds and rain).
 A policy may exclude coverage for any losses from disasters altogether or may cover only some types of losses, but not others.
 In one case, a policy did not mention disasters specifically, but excluded from coverage any losses caused by floods and high water, “whether driven by wind or not.”
 That policy language prompted a fact-intensive inquiry into which damages were caused by rising waters and which were caused by wind-driven rain.
 National Union Fire Insurance Co. v.
 Cox, 393 S.W.2d 939 (Tex.
-App.—Houston 1965, no writ).
+App.— Houston 1965, no writ).

 Gannett Outdoor Co. of Texas v.
 Kubeczka, 710 S.W.2d 79, 85 (Tex.
 App.—Houston [14th Dist.]
 1986, no writ) (citations omitted).